 Themes and topics: phenomenon-based learning, inclusion, sustainable development, language learning, literacy/media literacy, student welfare, Finnish or Swedish as a second language instruction.

-We have approx. 250 pupils in grades 1 to 6, ages 7 to 13.
+Pihkapuisto primary school was established in 1988, our school underwent renovations in 2000.
+We have approximately 250 pupils in grades 1 to 6, ages 7 to 13.

 Puistopolku Comprehensive School